JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 ## The Error Content

 These scenarios have the advantage of explaining why there are many errors in the cosmology of the Papers.
 Mainly, they would have come about from the questions posed by the Forum that they believed “no human being could answer.”
-Many such questions would have required the revelators to provide unearned knowledge—knowledge that they were proscribed from giving. ([UB 101:4.1](/en/The_Urantia_Book/101#p4_1)) So, to avoid the whole project falling apart, the revelators appear to have given answers from the forefront of knowledge of that time, full knowing that much of it would later prove to be erroneous.
+Many such questions would have required the revelators to provide unearned knowledge—knowledge that they were proscribed from giving. (<a id="a132_365"></a>[UB 101:4.1](/en/The_Urantia_Book/101#p4_1)) So, to avoid the whole project falling apart, the revelators appear to have given answers from the forefront of knowledge of that time, full knowing that much of it would later prove to be erroneous.

 [Note: The Book’s error content has been markedly expanded recently because of new, highly accurate methods of dating rock strata using zircon crystals.
 About thirty of these errors will be listed in the next issue of Innerface.]